markjnkim/es_mod/02-css/content/lesson-1-gitflow.md

 ## Now Featuring. . .
 Branches

-Rather than a different type of branch, a feature branch is actually just a different use of the same idea.
+A feature is an enhancement to the codebase.
+Examples of possible features include much of the work we did in Module 1.
+For instance adding a header or footer can be considered a new feature.
+Adding the hero section or a contact form could also be considered a new feature.
+Features are simply significant additions or changes to the codebase.
+A feature branch is a branch or version of the code that is developing this feature.
 Previously we used a `develop` branch to create a development environment to leave our production environment undisturbed.
 In this case, we will be creating a feature branch that is an exact duplicate of the `develop` branch to create our new feature.
 This will allow work to be done on the same repo or project independently and in isolation to eliminate accidentally overwriting or losing a team member's work.

 > **Preservable Walk Through**: How branches create versions <br />
 Possible video, example on [Youtube](https://www.google.com/search?q=examples+of+version+control+video&source=lnms&tbm=vid&sa=X&ved=0ahUKEwignK24ib_jAhXxIDQIHWysDQ0Q_AUIEigC&biw=1440&bih=727)